 2. Limit the use of the combined reporting procedure to (a) specific forms or (b) specific reporting entities, including any unit, branch, or location within a particular business entity that files its own separate information returns.
 For example, if the predecessor's and successor's only compatible computer or recordkeeping systems are their dividends paid ledgers, they may agree to use the combined reporting procedure for Forms 1099-DIV only.
-Similarly, if the only compatible systems are in their midwest branches, they may agree to use the combined reporting procedure for specific mathematical specific systems are in their midwest branches, they may agree to use the combined reporting procedure for only the midwest branches.
+Similarly, if the only compatible systems are in their midwest branches, they may agree to use the combined reporting procedure for Porting procedure for only the midwest branches.